BUGS

 CHAIN=VOCAB(0+'CHAIN',1)

-C SPICES is never assigned
+C SPICES never appears here

 TRIGGERING CONDITIONS

-BUG 2 - THE CORRUPTED CARRY COUNTER
+BUG 2 - THE CARRY COUNTER GOES NEGATIVE

 In the final cave closing sequence, the HOLDNG counter - which tracks how many objects the player is carrying - is decremented once for the liquid in a carried bottle, despite never having been incremented for it.
 HOLDNG goes to -1, giving the player an effective carry limit of eight items rather than seven in the endgame repository.